buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcModulusOfElasticityMeasure.md

 # IfcModulusOfElasticityMeasure

-_IfcModulusOfElasticityMeasure_ is a measure of modulus of elasticity.
+_IfcModulusOfElasticityMeasure_ is a measure of modulus of elasticity.<!-- end of definition -->

 Usually measured in N/m2.